12 Things You Need to Know About Your Nest Thermostat

 5. Can Alexa Control a Nest Thermostat?

-In short, yes.
-Your Nest Thermostat can control the temperature of your home without Wi-Fi.
-That being said, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?